Umm Kulthum: Career

 In 1926, she left Odeon Records for His Master's Voice who would pay her about double per record and even an additional $10,000 salary.
 She also maintained a tightly managed public image, which undoubtedly added to her allure.
 Furthermore, she was introduced to the renowned oud virtuoso and composer Mohamed El Qasabgi, who introduced her to the Arabic Theatre Palace, where she would experience her first real public success.
 Other musicians who influenced her musical performances at the time were Dawwod Hosni and Abu al-Ila Muhammad.
 Al-Ila Muhammad instructed her in voice control, and variants of the Arabic Muwashshah poetic form.
+Her repertoire expanded into taqatiq (lighthearted love songs) and monologues.
+One of her most influential early works was In Kunt 'Asamih (1927), which blended modern aesthetics with classical artistry.
+In 1928, she released her first monologue, a new genre for her that featured virtuosic and dramatic themes of romantic loss.
+The year 1929 is famous for a meeting between Umm Kulthum and high-profile intellectuals, including the Islamic reformer Sayyid Rashid Rida and Prince Shakib Arslan, at a music hall in Cairo, signaling her growing influence beyond entertainment into cultural and social spheres.
+By the end of the 1920s, Umm Kulthum had successfully navigated the competitive Cairo music scene to become one of the city's highest-paid performers.
+She abandoned her masculine attire for conservative but fashionable women's dresses and began securing lucrative contracts with Gramophone Records, which paid her significant annual fees and royalties.

 By 1930, she was so well known to the public that she had become a role model for several young female singers.
+Her influence expanded beyond the artistic scene into the hearts of the Egyptian elite and the general public alike.
+In 1932, she solidified her standing at this prestigious event under the patronage of King Fuad I, effectively silencing her critics.
 In 1932, she embarked upon a major tour of the Middle East and North Africa, performing in prominent Arab capital cities such as Damascus, Baghdad, Beirut, Rabat, Tunis, and finally Tripoli.